allegroai/clearml-docs/docs/integrations/yolov5.md

 ```

 :::tip project names
-ClearML uses `/` as a delimiter for subprojects: using `example/sample` as a name will create the task in a `sample`
+ClearML uses `/` as a delimiter for subprojects: using `example/sample` as a name will create the `sample`
 task within the `example` project.
 :::

-You can visualize all the captured data in the task’s page in the [WebApp](../webapp/webapp_exp_track_visual.md).
+You can see all the captured data in the task’s page of the ClearML [WebApp](../webapp/webapp_exp_track_visual.md).
 Additionally, you can view all of your YOLOv5 runs tracked by ClearML in the [Experiments Table](../webapp/webapp_model_table.md).
 Add custom columns to the table, such as mAP values, so you can easily sort and see what is the best performing model.
 You can also select multiple experiments and directly [compare](../webapp/webapp_exp_comparing.md) them.